 Power Series - A LaTeX write up for my Calc BC students.

 Parametric and Polar Equations - A reference / cheat sheet for calculus.

-Probability with Counting and Binomial Theorem - This one is cool because it intersperses markdown, LaTeX, and real computation using SageMath and Jupyter Notebooks.
+Probability with Counting and Binomial Theorem - This one is cool because it interleaves markdown, LaTeX, and real computation using SageMath and Jupyter Notebooks.

 Vector Fields - This is a saved Jupyter Notebook, using the SageMath kernel, with some fancy graphics.
-In most browsers you will be able to zoom and rotate the 3D figures.
+Scroll down a bit to the 3-D figures, and in most browsers you will be able to zoom and rotate them.